 Distributed file system is basically working on the principle of data redundancy, it is keeping multiple backup of data so that it is available in case of any data failure, it keeps the backup of the system software/algorithms itself.
 Local base station has its own local database but if the server fails the data logs are still safe in the file system, it will also keep error logs of the server itself show what went wrong in the server.

 Rationale

 Kaizen Software Consultants have outlined below, the rationale behind our major architectural decisions.

-Provides an explanation of major architectural decisions, alternatives that were considered and reasons why those were rejected.